 Tying the correct knot in every scenario inspires sailing confidence and can prove vital to safety.
 Animated Knots by Grog was named best knot-tying app by Outside magazine and is a simple to follow comprehensive tool for any sailor.
 Step-by-step or frame-by-frame animation illustrates the knots tying themselves.
 Detailed descriptions of each knots advantages and disadvantages, uses and other information is displayed by tapping the info button.
 The vast knot database is fully searchable and includes all commonly used knots such as the ubiquitous Bowline and Cleat Hitch to the more exotic sounding Zeppelin Bend.
 It even includes necktie knots such as the Half Windsor for those nights at the Captain’s table.

 Imray Marine Rules and Signals (IOS)

-For the occasional sailor it’s far too easy to forget the basic knowledge and rules of the sea.
+For the occasional sailor, it’s far too easy to forget the basic knowledge and rules of the sea.
 Leading chart and marine book publishers, Imray have produced this handy reference guide which contains all the rules and signals at sea that you’ll ever need.
-Illustrated with diagrams and short concise text, the guide is an indispensable tool for any sailor.
+Illustrated with diagrams and short concise text, a guide is an indispensable tool for any sailor.
 The app includes steering and sailing rules, day and night time marking of boats, actual sound signals including distress signals and full Colregs text.
-It also covers buoys and their lights, flags, racing flags, semaphore flags and radio calls.
+It also covers buoys and their lights, flags, racing flags, semaphore flags and, radio calls.
 The content can be scrolled or viewed individually or in sequence.
 Charts and images can be zoomed and panned.
 The data is based on the International Regulations for Preventing Collisions at Sea and includes current amendments.